peterpeterparker/daviddalbusco.com/src/blog/app-store-and-google-play-submission-checklist.md

 ### Last Update

-This blog post has been updated for the last time  Tuesday 3rd November 2020.
+This blog post has been updated for the last time **Tuesday 3rd November 2020**.

 *****